 - A. ComCon Production Services I, Inc. v.
 FTB, LA Superior Court No. BC489779 - 1.
 On February 2, 2012, the SBE ruled that a break-up fee from a failed merger was business income and that the taxpayer (Comcast) was engaged in a single unitary business with a majority-owned corporation (QVC).
 Comcast Cablevision Corp., SBE Case No. 424198. - 2.
 Taxpayer filed suit in Los Angeles Superior Court on August 6, 2012. - 3.
 On March 6, 2014, the court ruled that the break-up fee was business income and that the evidence did not establish a unitary relationship.
-Judgment entered August 22, 2014.
+Judgment entered August 22, 2014. - 4.
+On February 9, 2015, the trial court ruled that taxpayer was the "prevailing party" with respect to the unitary issue and thus was entitled to recover litigation costs.

-- 4. On February 9, 2015, the trial court ruled that taxpayer was the "prevailing party" with respect to the unitary issue and thus was entitled to recover litigation costs. - 5.
-On December 14, 2016, the Court of Appeal in an unpublished opinion affirmed the trial court's ruling that the break-up fee was business income and that Comcast and QVC were not engaged in a single unitary business.
+- 5. On December 14, 2016, the Court of Appeal in an unpublished opinion affirmed the trial court's ruling that the break-up fee was business income and that Comcast and QVC were not engaged in a single unitary business.
 The Court also rejected the taxpayer's claims that its tax liability should be recalculated by including the break-up fee in its sales factor denominator, because the taxpayer failed to include the issue in its refund claim or original complaint. - 6.
 Neither party petitioned the Supreme Court for review.
 On January 3, 2017, FTB requested a partial publication of the opinion on the break-up fee issue.
 The Court of Appeal wrote a letter to the Supreme Court recommending the opinion remain unpublished.
 The Supreme Court denied the FTB's request. - B. Fidelity National Information Service Inc. v.
 FTB, Sacramento Superior Court No. 34-2013-00148015 - 1.
 On July 15, 2013, taxpayer filed suit regarding issue whether gain from the sale of a minority stock interest is business or nonbusiness income. - 2.
 Taxpayer also challenged the constitutionality of the LCUP. - 3.
 On December 31, 2015, the trial court sustained the FTB's treatment of the gain as apportionable business income and the FTB's imposition of the LCUP. - 4.
 Taxpayer filed an appeal on March 2, 2016.
 On July 27, 2017, the Court of Appeal reversed the trial court's judgment and remanded the case to trial court.
-While the trial court's business income conclusion may be supported by substantial evidence, the Court remanded the case because the trial court did not make a finding on whether the stock which was sold was integral to the operations of the taxpayer at the time of the stock sale. - C. Bank of America Corp., SBE Case No. 983272 (2017) - 1.
-On November 14, 2017, the SBE ruled that dividends received by Bank of America from one of its Chinese affiliates was nonbusiness income because there was a lack of integration or interwoven ties between the affiliates.
-FTB has filed a petition for rehearing.
+While the trial court's business income conclusion may be supported by substantial evidence, the Court remanded the case because the trial court did not make a finding on whether the stock which was sold was integral to the operations of the taxpayer at the time of the stock sale. - C. ConAgra Foods, Inc., SBE Case Nos.
+597512, 785058, 799162 (2015) - 1.
+On August 25, 2015, the SBE ruled in a summary decision that gain from the sale of Pilgrim's Pride stock that the taxpayer received from the sale of its chicken processing business was nonbusiness income.
+Such stock represented a minority interest (7 percent) in Pilgrim's Pride, a large publicly owned company.
+The taxpayer and Pilgrim's Pride were managed and operated independently, with no sharing of officers or directors.
+Although the taxpayer entered into a supply agreement with Pilgrim's Pride, the agreement merely provided that taxpayer would offer Pilgrim's Pride the first opportunity to provide chicken at fair market value and in volumes similar to past volumes.